semgrep/semgrep-docs/docs/deepsemgrep.md

 # DeepSemgrep

+## Introduction

 Improve your scan results for entire codebases with multi-file coding paradigms using DeepSemgrep instead of Semgrep's regular intrafile (within-a-single-file) approach.
 In most object-oriented programming styles, it is expected that classes are in different files.
 DeepSemgrep empowers you to easily scan whole repositories with classes in different files to find vulnerabilities in your code.
-DeepSemgrep is an extension of Semgrep which leverages global analysis tools, uses the same rules or rules with subtle changes as Semgrep.
+DeepSemgrep is a proprietary extension of free and open source Semgrep which leverages global analysis tools, and uses the same rules as Semgrep.

-To obtain DeepSemgrep, submit the following form [DeepSemgrep beta form](https://semgrep.dev/deep-semgrep-beta).

 This document demonstrates the utility of DeepSemgrep through use cases, guiding you through examples of Semgrep rules that you can use to search for particular patterns in code.
 Both Semgrep rules and code on which rules are tested are marked as code snippets and introduced always as a rule, code, or file used to illustrate the capabilities of DeepSemgrep.

+## Obtaining DeepSemgrep

+To get DeepSemgrep, follow these steps:

+1. Submit your email on the following website [DeepSemgrep beta form](https://semgrep.dev/deep-semgrep-beta).
+2. Semgrep team contacts you on your email address, follow the steps and instructions in the email.
+3. Start using DeepSemgrep by using the following command:
+    ```sh
+    semgrep login
+    ```
+4. Use a link that Semgrep prints to the command-line.
+5. Use the following commands:
+    ```sh
+    semgrep install-deep-semgrep
+    ```

+    And then:
+    ```sh
+    semgrep --deep --config=myrule.yaml
+    ```

 ## Type inference and class inheritance